Clinical scientists working in haematology are involved in diagnosing and managing disorders of the blood and bone marrow

 - review initial data that reveals, for example, white or red blood cell abnormalities

-- make decisions on further haematological analysis
+- make decisions on further haematological analysis and recommend additional tests where appropriate to help with the diagnostic process

 - cross-match blood for use in transfusions